pgmodeler/pgmodeler/COMPILING.md

 Environment Variables
 ---------------------

-Four own environment variables are used for access the folders schemas/, conf/, plugins/ and lang/.
+Four own environment variables are used by pgModeler to access the folders schemas/, conf/, plugins/ and lang/.
 If you want to configure directories cited in deferent paths use the following variables:

 * PGMODELER_SCHEMAS_DIR -> stores the full path the directory schemas/
 * PGMODELER_CONF_DIR -> stores the full path the directory conf/